Conservation

 Margaret Holben Ellis

-Eugene Thaw Professor Emerita of Paper Conservation; Conservation Consultant, Villa La Pietra
+Eugene Thaw Professor Emerita of Paper Conservation; Exhibition Conservator, Art Institute of Chicago

 M.A. in Art History and Advanced Certificate in Conservation, Institute of Fine Arts, NYU

-Although now retired, I am fortunate to continue teaching both conservation and art history students and enjoy the vibrant Institute community.
+Although now retired, I am fortunate to enjoy the vibrant Institute community.
 My tenure with the Institute has been a long one: in 1987 I was appointed the Sherman Fairchild Chair of the Conservation Center, coming from the Metropolitan Museum of Art department of paper conservation.
+Since then, I taught the conservation treatment of prints and drawings, as well as technical connoisseurship for art historians.
 In 1998, I was honored to be invited to plan the facilities and programs of the Thaw Conservation Center at the Morgan Library & Museum, where I served as the Center’s first Director until 2017.
-I am currently the President of the American Institute for Conservation (AIC), a Fellow and past Council member of the International Institute for Conservation of Historic and Artistic Works (IIC), and a certified Conservator/Restorer of the Institute of Conservation (ICON).
-I have published and lectured on artists ranging from Raphael, Dürer, and Titian to Pollock, Samaras, Lichtenstein, and Dubuffet.
-My research on artists’ materials and techniques is also broad and encompasses Day-Glo colors, Magic Markers, and Crayola crayons.
-New materials and new techniques in the conservation of works on paper still present challenges to be eagerly pursued.

 Sample courses